 Busy Beau Rivage beach has everything a beach buff could need.
 The private Beau Rivage beach restaurant offers some of the best dining along the Promenade (see my review) and budget-conscious beach-goers will enjoy the proximity to the snacks and cafes in Nice's Old Town.
 Located just after the Jardin Albert 1er, it's also easy to access by bus or tram.

-The wide public beach has less of a drop-off than other beaches making it easier to get in and out of the water (as you'll notice from the photo left).
+The wide public beach has less of a drop-off than other beaches making it easier to get in and out of the water.
 Beau Rivage also is the site of the watersports center Nikaia Glisse for adrenaline-pumping fun such as flyboarding and parasailing.
 See more watersports centers in Nice.

 Beau Rivage beach is across from the four-star Beau Rivage hotel.

 There's a lifeguard and first-aid station available from mid-June to September.
 See more about lifeguards.

 There are public toilets and showers at the beach entrance.